Balanced truncation computes a lower-order approximation of your model by neglecting

 Model Reducer provides an interactive tool for performing model reduction and examining and comparing the responses of the original and reduced-order models.
 To approximate a model by balanced truncation in Model Reducer:

 Open the app, and import an LTI model to reduce.
-For
+For instance, suppose

-instance, suppose that there is a model named
+that there is a model named

-the MATLAB® workspace.
+build in the MATLAB® workspace.
 The following command opens Model

 Reducer and imports the model.